ovh/docs/pages/web/hosting/cms_manage_1_click_module/guide.en-gb.md

 ### Access your website

-To access the public section of your website after installing a 1-click module, go to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), click on `Web Cloud`{.action}, `Hosting plans`{.action}, on the concerned hosting plan then on the `1-click modules`{.action} tab.
+To access the public section of your website after installing a 1-click module, go to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), click on `Web Cloud`{.action}, `Hosting plans`{.action}, on the relevant hosting plan then click on the `1-click modules`{.action} tab.

 Next, click on the `...`{.action} button to the right of the line related to your 1-click module, then `Access module`{.action}.